MicrosoftDocs/bot-docs/articles/bot-service-manage-settings.md

 | Application Insights API key | Unique key for bot analytics.
 Copy your Azure Application Insights API Key to this field if you want to view analytics about your bot in the Dashboard.
 This value is optional.
 For more details on this field, see [Application Insights keys](~/bot-service-resources-app-insights-keys.md). |
 | Application Insights Application ID | Unique key for bot analytics.
 Copy your Azure Insights Application ID Key to this field if you want to view analytics about your bot in the Dashboard.
 This value is optional.
 Bots created in the Azure Portal will have this key generated for them.
 For more details on this field, see [Application Insights keys](~/bot-service-resources-app-insights-keys.md). |

-> [!NOTE]
-> After you have changed settings for your bot, click the **Save** button at the top of the blade to save your new bot settings.
+After you have changed settings for your bot, click the **Save** button at the top of the blade to save your new bot settings.

+> [!TIP]
+> You can use [az bot update](https://docs.microsoft.com/en-us/cli/azure/bot?view=azure-cli-latest#az-bot-update) to update bot settings from the command line.

 ## Next steps
 Now that you have learned how to configure settings for your bot service, learn about how to configure speech priming.